-- 01.0 Describe career and training opportunities in the pipe-trade industry. - 02.0 Demonstrate a basic knowledge of the pipe-trade industry. - 03.0 Identify the use and care of basic tools in the pipe-trade industry. - 04.0 Demonstrate the importance of health, safety and environmental management systems in organizations and their importance to organizational performance and regulatory compliance. - 05.0 Demonstrate mathematics knowledge and skills. - 06.0 Use oral and written communication skills in creating, expressing and interpreting information and ideas. - 07.0 Read and interpret construction documents. - 08.0 Read and interpret basic pipe-trade codes. - 09.0 Demonstrate knowledge of basic plumbing skills. - 10.0 Cut and join pipes. - 11.0 Demonstrate knowledge of plumbing codes. - 12.0 Read and interpret construction documents and specifications. - 13.0 Lay out and coordinate a job. - 14.0 Install first rough (underground). - 15.0 Install second rough (first floor and above). - 16.0 Trim out plumbing. - 17.0 Explain the importance of employability and entrepreneurship skills.
+- 01.0 Describe career and training opportunities in the pipe trade industry. - 02.0 Demonstrate a basic knowledge of the pipe trade industry. - 03.0 Identify the use and care of basic tools in the pipe trade industry. - 04.0 Demonstrate the importance of health, safety and environmental management systems in organizations and their importance to organizational performance and regulatory compliance. - 05.0 Demonstrate basic mathematics knowledge and skills.

+- 06.0 Demonstrate science and additional mathematics knowledge and skills. - 07.0 Read and interpret construction documents. - 08.0 Demonstrate knowledge of basic plumbing skills. - 09.0 Cut and join pipes. - 10.0 Layout and install, or Optionally discuss and simulate, the installation of the first rough (underground). - 11.0 Layout and install, or Optionally discuss and simulate, the installation of the second rough (first floor and above). - 12.0 Layout and install or Optionally, discuss and simulate trim out plumbing. - 13.0 Repair, service and maintain plumbing systems.